 - In a stone pot (or small soup pot), add 1-2 tbsp sesame oil over medium heat.
 Add 1 tbsp of Korean chili powder and coat with oil over the heat.
 Make sure not to burn the chili (keep the heat at medium and stir constantly).

-- Pour mushroom dashi* or water into pot (pour through sieve if you’re using mushroom dashi).
+- Pour mushroom dashi, vegetable broth, or water into pot (pour through sieve if you’re using mushroom dashi).
 Add silken tofu.
 Stir and bring to boil.
 Then letter simmer for 10 minutes.

-- Add chilis as garnish before serving with a lot of rice and a tall glass of water.
+- Add chilis and scallions as garnish before serving with a lot of rice and a tall glass of water.

 *You can make dashi by submerging a handful of mushrooms in 1 cup of cold filtered water for at least 4 hours.